Bachelor of Science in Nursing (BSN) Program

 Dominican University is pleased to announce that we now offer a Bachelor of Science in Nursing (BSN) Program.
 We are accepting online applications for the fall 2014 academic year.
 All prospective students apply via a centralized, online application located on the DU Nursing webpage.
 The online application process allows prospective students to apply by submitting a single application which is reviewed by the Nursing Admissions Committee.

-To be considered for admission for fall 2014, the online application will be available beginning Monday, April 28, 2014.
+The application for fall 2014 is now closed.
+To be considered for admission for fall 2015, the online application will be available beginning Wednesday, October 15 - Sunday, February 15, 2015.

 Dominican University’s Bachelor of Science in Nursing program launched in 2014 with brand-new, state-of-the-art facilities, expert leadership and a commitment to preparing nurses to meet the multifaceted demands of healthcare today.